You are currently viewing What are the New 7 Wonders of the World?

 Great Wall of China on snowy peaks (photo credit: Max van den Oetelaar)

-This series of fortifications span a total of 21,000 km in length.
-That’s longer than the distance from Toronto to Beijing and back.
+This series of fortifications spans a total of 21,000 km in length.
+That’s longer than the distance from Toronto to Beijing and back!
 It’s an impressive wall, with some of the many parts being 1300 years old.
-It’s among the 4 of the New 7 Wonders of the World that I’ve had the chance to visit, and it sure is incredible to see when you think about how long the whole thing is.
+It’s the 1st of the New 7 Wonders of the World that I’ve had the chance to visit, and it sure is incredible to see when you think about how long the whole thing is.

 Petra entrance (photo credit: Brian Kairuz)